 How the Best Insurers in North Carolina Rank: MoneyGeek Scores and Costs

-MoneyGeek’s analysis indicates that Erie offers the best auto insurance in North Carolina among nine providers due to its low cost and high customer satisfaction score.
+MoneyGeek’s analysis indicates that Erie offers the best auto insurance in North Carolina among the providers we reviewed due to its low cost and high customer satisfaction score.

 Nationwide, the second-best provider, has the highest coverage availability rating and ranks third for providing an excellent customer experience.
-If you need a provider with a wide selection of coverages, Allstate, Nationwide and Progressive may be better fits, although some may feature higher premiums.
+If you need a provider with a wide selection of coverages, Allstate, Nationwide or Progressive may be better fits than Erie, although some may feature higher premiums.

 Best Car Insurance in North Carolina for Customer Service